Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Discussion

-In conclusion, we have demonstrated the first experimental realization of the optical Tellegen effect in artificial metamaterial system, with the strength of around 100 times greater than that of natural materials.
+In conclusion, we have demonstrated the first experimental realization of the optical Tellegen effect in an artificial metamaterial system, with the strength of around 100 times greater than that of natural materials.
 The Tellegen metasurface was produced using conventional materials and a well-established, highly-scalable nanofabrication, ensuring practicality for diverse applications.
 Since the presented optical metasurface also exhibits gyroelectric and gyromagnetic effects, we introduced an approach for independently extracting each of the three nonreciprocal effects.
 This technique is expected to be instrumental in the magneto-optical characterization of other nonreciprocal optical metasurfaces, particularly where symmetry permits multiple nonreciprocal effects.
 Experimental measurements, including those of magneto-optical Kerr parameters and nonreciprocal polarizabilities, demonstrate strong agreement with full-wave simulations, confirming the accuracy and reliability of the proposed method.

-The inherent scalability of the chosen bottom-up nanofabrication approach facilitates the straightforward extension of the proposed nonreciprocal optical Tellegen metasurface to other metamaterial systems, including bulk Tellegen metamaterials and colloids.
-By tailoring the geometry and composition of meta-atoms, the resonant wavelength can be precisely tuned across the optical spectrum.
-Further, opening-up the ability to modulate the Tellegen metamaterial in space and/or time has profound implications for generating and analyzing effective axion fields— which are inherently nonuniform~\cite{marsh_proposal_2019,nenno_axion_2020,guo_light_2023}— and other related phenomena~\cite{wilczek_two_1987,qi_inducing_2009,li_dynamical_2010,tercas_axion-plasmon_2018,seidov_hybridization_2023}.
+The inherent scalability of the chosen bottom-up nanofabrication approach and strong remanent magnetization inside meta-atoms facilitate the straightforward extension of the proposed nonreciprocal optical Tellegen metasurface to other metamaterial systems, including bulk Tellegen metamaterials and colloids.
+We expect that with a minor modification of the fabrication process (introducing an additional polymer layer beneath the nanocones that can facilitate lift-off process for the nanocones into water solution), it would be possible to realize the Tellegen colloid.
+Such an approach would benefit from the scalability of hole-mask colloidal lithography, which enables the preparation of multiple cm-scale samples suitable for producing colloids with high meta-atom concentrations.
+The possible agglomeration of the magnetic nanocones inside the colloid can be avoided using a standard procedure applying static electric charge to the colloid to make the meta-atoms repel one another~\cite{tschope_nanoscale_2014a}.
+Furthermore, by tailoring the geometry and composition of meta-atoms, the resonant wavelength can be precisely tuned across the optical spectrum.
+Opening-up the ability to modulate the Tellegen metamaterial in space and/or time has profound implications for generating and analyzing effective axion fields— which are inherently nonuniform~\cite{marsh_proposal_2019,nenno_axion_2020,guo_light_2023}— and other related phenomena~\cite{wilczek_two_1987,qi_inducing_2009,li_dynamical_2010,tercas_axion-plasmon_2018,seidov_hybridization_2023}.